hakeemsm/BehaviorCloning/writeup_template.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* run1.mp4 which is a recording of the driving in autonomous mode
+* drivinglog folder that contains the images and a csv file that includes the image names and steering angles
 * writeup_report.md or writeup_report.pdf summarizing the results

 ####2.
 Submission includes functional code